Husseinhassan1/familink-issues/README.md

 The admin dashboard allows the admin to manage reported content and users.
 The admin can view reported posts, delete them, and ban users who violate the terms of service.

 ### 5. Technical Requirements
-SocialKidz is built using the following technologies:
+FamiLink is built using the following technologies:

 - Backend: Java, Spring, Pocketbase
 - Frontend: Angular #12

 ### 6. Out of scope
-SocialKidz does not include the following features:
+FamiLink does not include the following features:

 - Chat or messaging system
 - Video or live streaming